Greta Thunberg Backs Covid Vaccine Inequity Fight - UrduPoint

 Greta Thunberg Backs Covid Vaccine Inequity Fight

-Geneva, (APP - UrduPoint / Pakistan Point News - 19th Apr, 2021 ) :Swedish climate campaigner Greta Thunberg on Monday slammed the "tragedy" of vaccine inequity as she donated 100,000 Euros ($120,000) from her foundation to the Covax scheme for global access to Covid-19 jabs.

-The donation to the World Health Organization (WHO) Foundation will support the purchase of vaccines destined for the most vulnerable populations and health workers in some of the world's poorest countries.
+The donation to the World Health Organization (WHO) Foundation -- from money accrued through awards, prizes and book royalties -- will support the purchase of vaccines destined for the most vulnerable populations and health workers in some of the world's poorest countries.

-"The international community must do more to address the tragedy that is vaccine inequity," 18-year-old Thunberg said.
+"The international community must do more to address the tragedy that is vaccine inequity," Thunberg said.

 Some 48 percent of the doses have been administered in high-income countries accounting for 16 percent of the global population.